 Labor is another major component.
 Most HVAC companies charge an initial diagnostic fee to send a technician to your home, which typically covers the first hour of work.
 After that, you’ll likely be charged an hourly rate.
 The complexity of your residential HVAC system can also influence the time it takes to complete the repair, affecting the overall labor cost.

-Typical Costs for Common Emergency Repairs
+A Price Guide for Common Emergency Repairs

 While every situation is unique, looking at national averages can give you a general idea of what to expect.
 Most homeowners pay around $350 for a standard HVAC repair.
 However, the full range can be anywhere from $130 for a minor fix to over $2,000 for a major component replacement.
 For example, furnace repairs often fall between $130 and $1,200, while air conditioner repairs can be more involved, costing up to $2,000.